Sophie Danièle Sylvie Maupu, better known as Sophie Marceau (born November 17, 1966 in Paris, France) is a French actress and filmmaker.

 - Contractual Purity: Got her big break as the lead in a lighthearted teen film, but quickly tried to break out of this image by taking on significantly Darker and Edgier roles in romantic and historical dramas.
 Starting with 2008's LOL she began to appear in family-oriented comedies again, though now as the concerned mother figure rather than the carefree teenager.

 - Romance on the Set: With Andrzej Żuławski, who directed her in several films.
+They have a son together too.

 - Star-Making Role: Vic in La Boum, at least in France.

-- Two-Hit Wonder: While she's enormously popular in her native country, American and British audiences probably only know her as Princess Isabella or Elektra King.
+- Two-Hit Wonder: While she's popular in her native country, American and British audiences probably only know her as Princess Isabella or Elektra King.